CSC510-Spring25-Group14/FitnessApp/README.md

 13. **Exercise Recommendation:** Users can input their improvement goals in a text box and they would get a list of exercises/activities to go through along with links attached to them.

+14. **Enhanced BurnBot:** A chatbot feature has been added to the website that will answer any user query pertaining to the workout plans, their durations, who will train them.
+Thereby saving time to navigate to those pages and readily have information available at one place.

 This document serves as a comprehensive reference point for users, giving them insight into the functionalities of BurnOut and encouraging them to participate in its development as an open-source software project.
 As an open-source project, the community can contribute additional features and enhancements to make BurnOut even more robust and tailored to individual needs before its official market release.
 Furthermore, it assists developers by providing a clear understanding of the codebase and serves as a valuable resource for the project's continued development.